Upcoming Movie Reboots And Remakes You May Not Know Are In The Works

 Rumors about a new "Blade" reboot or sequel began circulating in 2013, when it was revealed that Marvel had generated a new script for the franchise.
 Marvel made it official in 2019, announced at San Diego Comic-Con that a new "Blade:" movie starring Mahershala Ali was in development.

 Unfortunately, the project has faced numerous setbacks, including multiple scripts and two different directors coming and going.
 Addressing those delays to Deadline in June 2024, costar Mia Goth said, "They want to make a great movie.
 That's the sense that I get from them and that feels good."
-The film is currently scheduled for a November 7, 2025 release date, but it's likely that date could be bumped since the production has yet to start filming.
+The film was recently bumped from its November 7, 2025 release date, with a new date yet to be announced.

 The Exorcist